devprime/devprime-heroku-microservices/README.md

 ## Final considerations##
 - During this Heroku journey we have developed two microservices.
 - To automate in your devops strategy use GitHub Actions.

+**Trademarks**
+- This project may contain trademarks or logos for projects, products, or services
+- This sample code is proprietary to devprime